-Funds can be sought for development and implementation of fully online courses based on an HEI-wide strategy for web-based learning.
+Funds can be used for development and implementation of online education for second and third cycle Courses and in line with the university’s strategy/ambition regarding online education for international positioning.
 The application can cover one or more subprojects.
-Subproject refers to a course or courses as part of a research and educational environment identified in the strategy.
+A subproject refers to a course or courses within one strong research and education area.
 A subproject can contain a maximum of 15 credits per application and must run for three to four years.
 The call for proposals recurs annually, which is why it is possible to gradually construct and develop the activities.

 Who can apply, and how it works

-• Sweden’s new universities authorised to award degrees at the master’s level and doctoral student courses at the PhD level for the teaching and research environments referred to, are eligible to apply for funding.
+• Sweden’s university colleges and new universities authorised to award degrees at the master’s level and doctoral student courses at the PhD level for the teaching and research environments referred to, are eligible to apply for funding.

 • The programme issues calls for proposals annually, every autumn.